foundations-fall-2016/session2/README.md

 Note that we could use these top level page classes and some CSS to customize other items on the page.

 ## DOM Scripting

+There is a finished version of this exercise [here](http://oit2.scps.nyu.edu/~devereld/session2/Sushi/).

 "DOM" is an acronym for [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model).